 Janet Reno’s brother, Robert, who writes for Newsday, outdid everyone by suggesting that what Cardinal O’Connor did was to provoke a religious war.
 William Donohue shot back saying that “it is Reno who wants to light fires, and he does so with characteristic cowardice.”
 Donohue also noted that Reno’s diatribe appeared in the Business section of the newspaper.

-By the way, when Bill and Hillary took Communion, Jesse stayed seated.
+By the way, when Bill and Hillary took Communion, Jesse Jackson stayed seated.